-'A delightful compendium' - Evening StandardHave you ever had a feeling that you couldn't quite describe, because no English word exists for it?Indeed, without such a word, it can make it difficult to remember or understand the feeling, and certainly to talk about it with other people.
-This applies to all aspects of life, and not least to that most sought-after of feelings, happiness, where our ability to experience and understand it is limited by the words at our disposal.
+'A delightful compendium' - Evening StandardHave you ever had a feeling that you couldn't quite describe, because no English word exists for it?Indeed, without such a word, it's difficult to remember or understand the feeling, and to talk about it with other people.
+This applies to all aspects of life, but most of all that most sought-after of feelings, happiness, where our ability to both experience and understand it is limited by the words at our disposal.
 However, all is not lost.
-Even if English has not created a word for a specific feeling, or indeed any phenomena, another language might have.
-These are known as 'untranslatable' words, terms which lack an exact equivalent in another language.
-If we can discover and learn these words, the boundaries of our world will expand accordingly.
-These words may allow us to give voice to feelings we've already hazily experienced, but have previously lacked the ability to conceptualise.
-They may even allow us to encounter new feelings that we hadn't previously been aware of or enjoyed.This book aims to introduce readers to a wealth of untranslatable terms relating to happiness, sourced from across the world's languages.
-As a result, their understanding and even experience of happiness will be enriched.
+Even if English has not created a word for a specific feeling, another language probably has.
+These are known as 'untranslatable' words, because they lack an exact equivalent in another language.
+By discovering and learning these words, the boundaries of our world expand accordingly.
+These words allow us to give voice to feelings that we've probably experienced, but have previously lacked the ability to conceptualise.
+They may even allow us to encounter new feelings that we hadn't previously been aware of or enjoyed.This book will introduce you to a wealth of untranslatable words relating to happiness, from languages across the world.
+Reading it will enrich not just your understanding of happiness, but also the way that you experience it.